District 8, Ho Chi Minh City

-District 8 (Quận 8) is an urban district (quận) of Ho Chi Minh City, the largest city in Vietnam.
+District 8 (Quận 8) is a former urban district (quận) of Ho Chi Minh City, the largest city in Vietnam.

 It is divided into 16 small subsets called wards (phường), numbered from Ward 1 to Ward 16.

 Geographical location

 District 8 borders District 5 and District 6 to the north, District 4 and District 7 to the east, Bình Chánh District to the south, and Bình Tân District to the west.